 Leaving the expensive guitar collection at home while on the road is definitely the smart option.
 But, being high and dry without music is not an option either.
-You still need a guitar that can whether the abuse of travels while you’re on the road.
+You still need a guitar that can weather the abuse of travels while you’re on the road.

 The solution is to opt for an affordable, scaled-down guitar that will do the job while you’re gone.
 The Yamaha 3/4 size acoustic electric guitar can get the job done well.
 With such a low price tag, you know the body is going to be completely made of laminate.
 But, this is a good thing when you need a sturdy and impervious build to climate changes that won’t buckle under the inevitable abuse of travel and storage demands.

 For plug-power, you’ll still have dynamic sound projection with the ART-based preamp with a System 68 contact pickup.
 Nothing fancy, but beginners will like the user-friendliness of the simple electronics.
 Budget, sound, and durability in check?
 It’s a strummin’ yes!